apache/arrow/docs/source/cpp/flight.rst

 Re-use clients whenever possible
 --------------------------------

-Closing clients causes gRPC to close and clean up connections which can take several seconds per connection.
-This will stall server and client threads if done too frequently.
-Client reuse will avoid this issue.
+Creating and closing clients requires setup and teardown on the client and server side which can take away from actually handling RPCs.
+Reuse clients whenever possible to avoid this.
+Note that clients are thread-safe.

 Don’t round-robin load balance
 ------------------------------